thedevcube/ZapXML/README.md

 [This software is intended to be used with Vectorier, a vector level editor.](https://github.com/FlipThoseTitle/Vectorier-Unity-Editor)

 # Shoutout to floofly.
 (MrSampleJay) for helping me on understanding vectorier trigger codes.

+This project is licensed under the MIT License — see the LICENSE file for details.